 The Board of Commissioners have supported the project from its inception, setting aside \$1,000,000 from a one-time business tax settlement dedicated to this project.
 Further, the Board of Commissioners adopted legislation in late November 2015 authorizing the administration and CARFAC to negotiate specifically with Tyler Technologies to develop an agreement to be brought back to the Board for final review and adoption.
 On May 9, 2016, the Board of Commissioners adopted a resolution entering into an agreement with Tyler Technologies to install their ERP system.
 The final pricing came in well under the amount allocated by the Commissioners.
 The Tyler ERP project kicked-off on June 1, 2016, and our first go-live module, general ledger, and financial reporting, occurred on July 1, 2017, followed by payroll and human resources modules going live on October 1, 2017.
 The Township went live with Fixed Assets in 2018 and the Codes and Permitting module was activated in early 2020.
 Later in 2020 and into 2021 the Project Accounting module and the Codes and Permitting Field Inspector app was implemented.
-The implementation of the Business License module (contractor, rental housing, food/outdoor dining, and bathing places licenses) began in March 2020, but was delayed due to Covid-19.
-The township anticipates the go-live of the Business License module towards the end of 2021.
+The implementation of the Business License module (contractor, rental housing, food/outdoor dining, and bathing places licenses) began in March 2020, but was delayed due to Covid-19 and the announcement from Delaware County that they would be initiating a County wide Health Department in 2021, thus alleviating the need for the Township to inspect and license food/outdoor dining establishments and bathing places.
+The Township anticipates the go-live of the Business License module for contractor licensing towards the end of 2022.